-To protect patients, your blood is tested for several types of hepatitis, HIV, syphilis, and other infections.
-If your blood tests positive it will not be given to a patient.
+To protect patients, your blood is tested for hepatitis B and C, HIV, syphilis, and other infections.
+If your blood tests positive, it will not be given to a patient.
+You will be notified about any positive test result which may affect when you are eligible to donate in the future.
 There are times when your blood is not tested.
 If this occurs, you may not receive any notification.
-You will be notified about any positive test result which may disqualify you from donating in the future.
-The blood center will not release your test results without your written permission unless required by law (e.g. to the Health Department).
+The blood center will not release your test results without your written permission unless required by law (e.g., to the Health Department).